-Gary Sellers is Of Counsel in the Firm's Corporate Department.
-His areas of concentration are securities law, mergers and acquisitions, and general corporate representation.
-He represents major corporations in complex acquisition transactions and recapitalizations as well as issuers and underwriters in initial public offerings and high yield debt financings.
+Gary Sellers is a Retired Partner in the Firm's Corporate Department.
+His areas of concentration were securities law, mergers and acquisitions, and general corporate representation.
+He represented major corporations in complex acquisition transactions and recapitalizations as well as issuers and underwriters in initial public offerings and high yield debt financings.

 Read Full Biography...

 Columbia Law School, 1978 J.D.